 Luxembourg: Hotel le Royal (check in June 18 - check out June 19)

 Strasbourg: Citadines Kleber Strasbourg (check in June 19 - check out June 24)

 *Hotels are subject to change as plans are finalized

 Travel Throughout the Program

 Airfares to Europe can vary greatly depending on several variables.
 Students are encouraged to make their plans early to take advantage of advance purchase options.
-This applies to purchasing seats on the high speed trains in Europe as well.
 Generally students not yet 26 years of age qualify for travel discounts in Europe.

 Participants should consult a good travel agent and/or reputable websites that sell discounted airfares or auction airfares.
 Among others, STA Travel offers attractively discounted airfares to students.
-Inquire at www.statravel.com.
-Remember that you will be starting in London and departing from Brussels.
+Inquire at www.startravel.com.
+StudentUniverse also offers discounts on airfare to law students; visit www.studentuniverse.com for more information.

 Travel between program cities is not included in the program tuition.
 Should students prefer to not travel with the group between program cities, they may travel on their own as long as they arrive in time for the next class.
 If planning to use discount airlines, take into account travel time and cost to and from the airport, security checks, baggage weight limitations, and all fees.
 Travel between Brussels & Luxembourg and Luxembourg & Strasbourg will be on a group bus that will be of comparable cost to second class train tickets and local public transportation from the train station to the hotel.

 Students with disabilities: Every effort will be made to accommodate students with special needs or disabilities.
 However, generally, in Europe facilities are not always equipped for disabled people as they are normally in the USA.
 Students with special needs must contact the Office of Student Affairs at WCL, firstname.lastname@example.org, (202) 274-4052.